StefanoAnzolut/business-guide/source/integrations/sign-onedrive-sharepoint.rst

 .. _sign-onedrive-sharepoint:

 ========================================
-How to sign from OneDrive and SharePoint
+How To Sign From OneDrive and SharePoint
 ========================================

 ..
 NOTE::